cat-isa/lyriXplorer/docs/GETTING_STARTED.md

 ## First Steps

-1. **Import a Spotify playlist:**
+1. **Import your Spotify playlists:**
-   - Get a playlist ID from Spotify (the part after `/playlist/` in the URL)
+   - On startup, the app will retrieve your playlist content (songs and lyrics, if available)
-   - Use the import form in the web interface
+   - Warning: It may take time to retrieve all your songs...
-   - The app will fetch all tracks and lyrics
+   - At each startup, the app will try to update your local DB with new songs and lyrics, if your playlists have changed

 2. **Search for songs:**
    - Try searching for specific lyrics: "I want to hold your hand"